family expense trackerhome expensesshared workspacemonthly budgethisab app

 You do not need twenty categories on day one.
 Start with broad labels and improve only when the family actually needs more detail.

 Families handle contributions differently.
-Some split equally.
-Some split by income.
-Some have one person pay first and others settle later.
+Some agree on fixed amounts, some contribute based on income, and some simply record who paid each expense.
 The cashbook method works for all of these as long as the rule is clear.

 Here are three common models: